| Previous Page | Next Page | Index

 6 Feb 1829 detained the Brazilian slave brigantine Uniao, Andre Joaquim Ferreira, master, in lat.
 2° 48' N., 5° 12' E., bound from Lagos River to Bahia with 405 negroes on board when taken, and sent for adjudication by the British and Brazilian Court of Mixed Commission, Sierra Leone, and on 20 Mar 1829 sentenced to be condemned, 33 negroes having died en route for Sierra Leone, 93 men, 153 women, 120 children, being emancipated.
 8 Jun 1830 on arrival in port will be paid proceeds arising.

-19 Feb 1829 detained whilst at achor in Lagos Roads ; bound from Lagos River to Bahia, the Brazilian slave brig Andorinha, Jozé Antonio de Socorro, master, with 357 slaves on board, was sent for adjudication to the British and Brazilian Court of Mixed Commission, Sierra Leone and on 11 Apr 1829 sentenced to be condemned.
+19 Feb 1829 detained whilst at anchor in Lagos Roads the Brazilian slave brig Andorinha, Jozé Antonio de Socorro, master, with 357 slaves on board, bound from Lagos River to Bahia, which was sent for adjudication to the British and Brazilian Court of Mixed Commission, at Sierra Leone and on 11 Apr 1829 she was sentenced to be condemned.
 5 Oct 1835 moiety of proceeds due for payment.

 6 Mar 1829 detained the Brazilian brig Carolina.
 8 Jun 1830 on arrival in port will be paid proceeds arising.